 “1.It was in the bedroom that the accused had formed the intention to shoot and when he realised that there was someone behind the toilet door he fired four shots.

+“2.
 The Supreme Court of Appeal as well as this Court rejected the defence that the accused acted in private defence or even putative private defence.
+Thus, there existed no justification for the accused’s actions.

 “3.
 And perhaps the most important factor that the court failed to take into account is that the accused ‘fired four shots through the door.
 And he never offered an acceptable explanation for having done so’.”